maddsua/svgbundler/c-cli/readme.md

 # SVG to CSS Encoder - Deprecated

-### Assuming that bundling svg images is a part of web developer's work, you probably already have NodeJS installed, so you can check out a much better tool - [svgbundler](https://github.com/maddsua/svgbundler) (also available at [NPM](https://www.npmjs.com/package/@maddsua/svgbundler))
+### Assuming that bundling svg images is a part of web developer's work, you probably already have NodeJS installed, so you can check out a much better tool - [svgbundler the NPM package](https://www.npmjs.com/package/@maddsua/svgbundler)

+---

 Yeah, writing it in C was cool as heck, but there is no point to prefer this version, as long as not trying to process a quadrillion files at once.